rtCamp/nginx-helper/README.md

 **Q. I am using X plugin.
 Will it work on Nginx?**

 Most likely yes.
-A wordpress plugin, if not using explictly any Apache-only mod, should work on Nginx.
+A wordpress plugin, if not using explicitly any Apache-only mod, should work on Nginx.
 Some plugin may need some extra work.

 #### Still need help! ####

-Post your problem in [our free support forum](http://rtcamp.com/support/forum/wordpress-nginx/) or on the WordPress.org forum here.
-We answer questions everywhere.
-Including Nginx official forum, Server Fault, Stack Overflow, etc.
+Please post your problem in [our free support forum](http://community.rtcamp.com/c/wordpress-nginx).
-It's just that we are hyperactive on our own forum!

 ## Screenshots ##
 1. Nginx plugin settings